MTPano: Multi-Task Panoramic Scene Understanding via Label-Free Integration of Dense Prediction Priors: Method

 In contrast, the \textbf{Variant Stream ($M_{var}$)} depends on absolute spherical coordinates to accurately predict rotation-sensitive attributes.
 The original features produced by self-supervised pretrained backbones like DINO~\cite{simeoni2025dinov3} are usually rich in consistent semantics but lack perceiving the absolute orientation of the viewer.
 To bridge this gap, we introduce a set of Spherical Embeddings by explicitly computing the normalized 3D ray direction $\mathbf{d} \in \mathbb{R}^3$ for each pixel.
 For a spherical coordinate with latitude $\varphi$ and longitude $\theta$, the direction vector components are given by $\mathbf{d} = [\cos\varphi \cos\theta, \sin\varphi, \allowbreak \cos\varphi \sin\theta]^T$.
 We concatenate this directional vector $\mathbf{d}$ with the positional embeddings of $(\theta, \varphi)$ to form a condition vector, which is projected via a lightweight MLP to generate pixel-wise affine scale ($\gamma$) and shift ($\beta$) parameters.
 These parameters dynamically modulate the variant features via the Feature-wise Linear Modulation (FiLM)~\cite{perez2018film} layer: $\mathcal{F}_{var} = (1 + \gamma) \cdot \mathcal{F}_{backbone} + \beta$.
 This operation explicitly injects absolute sphere coordinate priors into the feature stream, breaking the spatial invariance and equipping the network with the necessary sense of direction to accurately predict rotation-variant properties like surface normals.

-\textbf{ERP Token Mixer.} To support the dual-stream feature extraction on the sphere, the common challenge of distortion caused by Equirectangular Projection (ERP) needs to be handled.
-Standard convolutions or window partitioning fail on ERP images due to non-uniform pixel density (stretching at poles).
-As shown in Fig.~\ref{fig:pipeline} (b), we introduce an {ERP Token Mixer} to replace the standard convolution token mixer, which provides distortion-aware local features for the subsequent networks.
-As shown in Fig.~\ref{fig:pipeline} (b), for the feature tokens from the ViT backbone, we first reshape them back to the ERP domain, and the ERP Token Mixer applies a latitude-adaptive dual-kernel strategy:
+\textbf{ERP Token Mixer.} To support dual-stream spherical feature extraction, we must overcome Equirectangular Projection (ERP) distortions, where severe polar stretching degrades standard convolutions.
+As illustrated in Fig.~\ref{fig:pipeline}(b), we introduce an ERP Token Mixer to extract distortion-aware local features.
+Specifically, after reshaping the ViT backbone tokens back to the spatial ERP domain, the mixer applies a latitude-adaptive dual-kernel strategy:

 where $K_{3\times3}$ handles equatorial regions, and the wide $K_{3\times9}$ kernel accommodates polar stretching.
 The fusion weight $w(\varphi) = |\sin(\varphi)|$ dynamically adjusts the receptive field based on latitude $\varphi$, ensuring uniform spatial aggregation across the sphere.